MicrosoftDocs/Contribute/Contribute/content/dotnet/dotnet-voice-tone.md

 The following paragraph uses second person.
 The one that follows it uses third person.
 Please write in second person.
 Second person: You should configure the connection string in the `appsettings.json` file to ensure your app connects to your database.
-Third person: The developer should configure the connection string in the `appsettings.json` file to ensure the app connects to the developers database.
+Third person: The developer should configure the connection string in the `appsettings.json` file to ensure the app connects to the developer's database.

 ### Appropriate style